eliohsw/OF-template-boekje/README.md

 A (lightweight), multipurpose, multilingual, multiplatform book template built for XeLaTeX.

-Collaborate on LaTeX projects with your friends with this template.
-This template is designed for maximum support for common typesetting usage across different platforms.
+You can collaborate on LaTeX projects with your friends with this template.
+This template is designed to provide maximum support for common typesetting usage across various platforms.

+I designed the template with my personal preferences.
+However, most settings are highly customizable, with detailed guides written in the comments.

-To compile the document, type `make` or `make xelatexmk` in your terminal, or by clicking **Recompile** on Overleaf (make sure compiler `XeLaTeX` and main document `book.tex` are configured in the settings).
+To compile the document, type `make` in your terminal, or by clicking **Recompile** on Overleaf (make sure compiler `XeLaTeX` and main document `book.tex` are configured in the settings).

 ## Structure